Thursday, August 30, 2018

 REAL-LIFE STORIES AND POLITICAL MESSAGES

-ALLEGORIES RELATE THE PRIVATE LIVES OF ROYALS OR NOBLES AS MYTHOLOGY AND THE HEBREW BIBLE TELL STORIES OF FIGURES OF ANTIQUITY
+ALLEGORIES NARRATE THE PRIVATE LIVES OF PRINCES AND NOBLES, AS MYTHOLOGY AND THE HEBREW BIBLE TELL TALES OF HEROES OF ANTIQUITY

-The Bath of Diana by Francois Clouet, court painter, toward 1565 / zoom with analysis
+Diana's Bath by Francois Clouet, court painter, toward vers 1565 / zoom with analysis.

-The three goddesses are real rivals, Catherine de Medici (black cloth because widow of Henri II), Diane de Poitiers, Henri's favorite (colors were white and black) and Marie de Guise (Scottish, shown by the thistle), queen after Henri's death and member of the rival Guise clan).
-The satyrs are Guise leaders.
+The three goddesses were real rivals, Catherine de Medici (with the black cloth as the widow of Henri II), Diane de Poitiers, Henri's favorite (her colors, black and white) and Marie de Guise (Scottish, as shown by the thistle, queen after Henri's death and member of the hostile, Catholic Guise clan).
+The satyres are Guise leaders.
 The horseman is a hunter with his dog, who will kill them.

-The painting is commissioned by a Protestant nobleman at the court, a few years before the Saint Bartholomew's Day Massacre.
+The painting was commissioned by a Protestant nobleman at the court against Catholic rivals, a few years before the massacre of Protestants by Catholics.

 • The mansion of the Minister of Finance (toward 1630):